0xDaniiel/NodeJS/Guide.md

 - Mostly used for developing server-side & Network apps/apis.
 - Used to take javascript out of the browser.
 - Fast and scalable.

+# What you can use Node js for?

+- Building APIs
+- Server side Rendering Applications
+- Microservices
+- CLI Tools
+- Bots
+- Web scraping
+- Web servers